We are up and packed early because Chuck wants to make sure we hit Lava Falls Rapid before the river level drops, exposing more rocks.

 The Can is set up on a ledge overlooking the river.
 When I'm there, a strong gust of wind comes down river blasting a wave of sand over my head.

 SAM helps with dinner again: linguini with clam sauce.
 We have cobbler for dessert, I eat very little dinner and have three helpings of dessert.
 After dinner there is a very nice sunset, but in the opposite direction, upriver, huge clouds are building.
-The wind gets stronger and there is a lot of lightening.
+The wind gets stronger and there is a lot of lightning.
 We wonder if we are going to need our tents.
 Everytime we try to lie down, the wind blows sand on top of our sleeping bags.
 I move out to the rock ledge and am very comfortable there.
 I like this Holey Camp a lot.
 To commemorate, I finally begin one of the books AJM brought: Holes.

 This campsite has easy access to the warm Pumpkin Springs.
 From the water, the orange tinted Travertine rock forms a huge bowl that looks like a pumpkin bowl.
 The water is only skin temperature and there is a smelly algae growing in it.
 (I think it's algae--some kind of pond scum).
 Perhaps it is filled with toxic bacteria.
 As a lover of Japanese warm springs, though, I'd be remiss not to try it.
 The pool is only knee deep except in one spot where the water bubbles up from the bottom of the pumpkin bowl.
 It's certainly not high on my list of great hot springs bathing experiences.
 But for a long time, no one else comes by and I enjoy a pleasant moment of complete solitude, peaceful calm, and quiet--perhaps not so quiet.
 I decide to tidy up the pool and wash the algae over the edge.
 I'm too restless to enjoy my peace by sitting still.